 Roger has chosen a rockery next to a lawn for his home, which roughly resembles a rocky area next to a meadow in his natural habitat.
 He has avoided all attempts to trap him and has successfully survived hibernation each year.
-Yellow-bellied marmots are thought to live up to fifteen years.
-According to the reports that I've read, Roger was still alive in 2017.
+Yellow-bellied marmots are thought to live for around fifteen years.

 Feeding Roger as shown in the video below isn't recommended.
 He (or she) is still a wild animal, despite the fact that he's lived on the grounds of the Empress Hotel for the majority of his life.

 The Vancouver Island Marmot

 Vancouver Island marmots are chocolate brown in colour with a white patch on their chest, muzzle, and the top of their head.
 Like their relatives, they have strong shoulder muscles and strong claws to help them dig.
 They reach a maximum weight of about 15.5 pounds.
 Their scientific name is Marmota vancouverensis.